-Research.
+- Research.
 We estimate the research opportunity, our core market today, is \$19 billion and define this opportunity as the addressable protein biomarker discovery research spend by biopharmaceutical companies and academia, consisting of a high-plex segment and low and mid-plex segment.
 The high-plex segment is expected to evolve through large-scale screening projects, including the emerging field of population proteomics where researchers build on the genomics research from the past decade by adding proteins.
 In June 2020, we launched Olink Explore as a service through our Analysis Service labs utilizing NGS readout for PEA.
 Starting in early 2021, we have made Explore available as NGS-based kit products to existing and new customers who are end-users of the installed base of an estimated 5,000 addressable Illumina systems.
 NGS is a technology platform that we expect will continue its high-growth trajectory. and we estimate that the installed base of addressable Illumina systems will grow to approximately 9,000 by 2025, driven by Illumina's continued innovations, which drive down the cost of sequencing, and new NGS applications such as PEA.
 We believe that multi-omics will be an important growth driver of the NGS market as a whole and our ability to enable multi-omics including proteins on NGS will represent an especially attractive growth opportunity for us.
-The low- and mid-plex segment consists of more targeted protein biomarker discovery research extending through all phases of clinical studies.
-In 2021, we took the next step towards making our Target and Focus products more accessible to approximately 4,000 addressable proteomics labs with the launch of our purpose-built gPCR-based detection system for PEA, Olink Signature O100.
-The instrument was made available for pre-orders in June 2021.
-We expect to ship the first instruments by the end of 2021.
+The low- and mid-plex segment consists of more targeted protein biomarker discovery research extending through all phases of clinical development, which has been the foundation of our business to date.
+In the second half of 2021, we plan to launch our qPCR readout platform, Olink Signature Q100, making our Target and Focus products much more accessible to approximately 4,000 addressable proteomics labs.
 We estimate that the number of addressable proteomics labs will grow to approximately 5,000 by 2025.
-The ability to leverage

-- existing instrumentation and infrastructure removes significant barriers to customer adoption, which we believe will translate into more rapid market penetration. - Diagnostics.
+The ability to leverage existing instrumentation and infrastructure removes significant barriers to customer adoption, which we believe will translate into more rapid market penetration. - Diagnostics.
 We estimate the diagnostics opportunity is \$16 billion and define this market as selected, relevant diagnostic applications for in vitro diagnostics (IVD) and laboratory developed tests (LDT).
 Our goal is to enable biopharmaceutical companies and IVD and LDT providers by providing access to high-quality multiplexed proteomics diagnostics products that can be applied in diagnostic settings.
 We estimate that there are 41,000 hospitals in the OECD countries which we believe would benefit from such novel diagnostics solutions in the future.
-We anticipate that the first diagnostic protein signature for monitoring and disease progression in MS based on PEA will be commercialized by Octave Biosciences in the diagnostics market by the end of 2021.
+We anticipate that the first diagnostic protein signature based on PEA will be an LDT commercialized by one of our customers in the diagnostics market in 2021.
 We expect to participate increasingly in this market not only by enabling our customers to transition to clinical decision making with PEA, but also by developing our own products for proprietary clinical applications.